-Gatwick's noise envelope proposals are wholly one-sided, use inappropriate metrics and limits, do not comply with government policy, lack adequate enforcement arrangements and have been put forward without stakeholder discussion, in contrast to CAA guidance and the approach taken by other airports.
+Gatwick's noise envelope proposals are wholly one-sided, use inappropriate metrics and limits, do not comply with government policy, lack adequate enforcement arrangements and have been put forward without stakeholder discussion, in contravention of CAA guidance and in stark contrast to the approach taken by other airports.
 For these and other reasons they are unacceptable and require substantial revision.
-A noise envelope development group, including all stakeholders groups, should be set up to develop alternative proposals.
+At a minimum any noise envelope should contain absolute passenger and ATM caps, limits on the frequency of noise events above specific sound levels using N above metrics and Leq limits.
+In each case the limits should be set at levels that achieve a genuine sharing of benefits as required by government policy.
+A noise envelope development group, including all stakeholders, should be set up to develop alternative proposals.